3 Ways To Calculate Max Heart Rate And How To Use It

 Did you find this information useful?
 Share the post with others using the buttons below.

-Calculating individual max HR is a starting point in the whole heart rate training journey.
-When you know your maximum heart rate – by means of calculating with a formula or testing – put it into this heart rate zone calculator.
+Calculating individual max heart rate is a starting point in the whole heart rate training journey.
+When you know yours – by means of calculating with a formula or testing – put it into this target heart rate calculator.
 The tool will show your heart rate ranges for each of the training zones, which you can use to make the training process more efficient.

 Once you’ve set up your heart rate training zones, it’s time to sit down with the coach and create a training plan that focus on improving your fitness and making you fitter and faster.